 Pictured: Right Brain Networks

-When you own a business, you might ask yourself the following about your work environment:
+When you own a business, you might ask yourself the following about your work environment and employee productivity:

 - What does my workspace say about my company?